corneyc/AgileDevelopmentwithAzure-Project-2/flask-sklearn/README.md

 ![alt-image 1](https://github.com/corneyc/AgileDevelopmentwithAzure-Project-2/blob/main/flask-sklearn/images/azure_screen_9.png)

-In the terminal you are going to clone the repository you created as follows: ``git clone https://github.com/corneyc/this-is-my-first-repo.git``
+In the terminal you are going to clone the repository you created as follows: ``git clone https://github.com/<your-alias>/this-is-my-first-repo.git`` Replace ``<your-alias>`` with the name of the GitHub account you created to fork the repository.

+In the Cloud Shell, change directories into the repository folder that will have your Python app, so the az webapp up command will recognize the app as Python.
+For the purposes of this exercise we will clone an example repository from Microsoft azure: ``git clone https://github.com/Azure-Samples/python-docs-hello-world``.
+Then navigate into that folder: ``cd python-docs-hello-world``.
+The sample contains framework-specific code that Azure App Service recognizes when starting the app.

+## Create the Makefile
+Inside your GitHub repo from the Cloud shell, your next step will be to create a file named ``Makefile`` and copy the code below into it (remember this needs to use tab formatting).
+Remember that a ``Makefile`` is a handy way to create shortcuts to build, test, and deploy a project.

+''install:``
+    pip install --upgrade pip &&\
+        pip install -r requirements.txt

+test:
+    python -m pytest -vv test_hello.py

+lint:
+    pylint --disable=R,C hello.py

+all: install lint test``

 Copy